-\begin{remark} Theorem \ref{thm:cyclic} can be also obtained from \cite[Lemma 5.23]{Kajiura2007}, where Kajiura used a Hodge-Kodaira decomposition to obtain a minimal cyclic $A_\infty$-algebra from a cyclic $A_\infty$-algebra.
-Note that our Hodge decomposition \eqref{eq:hodge1} is also a particular case of the Hodge-Kodaira decomposition defined in \cite[Section 5.2]{Kajiura2007}. \end{remark}
+\begin{remark} The cyclicity assertion in Theorem \ref{thm:cyclic} can also be deduced from \cite[Lemma 5.23]{Kajiura2007}, where Kajiura uses a Hodge--Kodaira decomposition to obtain a minimal cyclic $A_\infty$-algebra from a cyclic $A_\infty$-algebra.
+Our Hodge decomposition \eqref{eq:hodge1} is a particular case of the Hodge--Kodaira decomposition considered in \cite[Section 5.2]{Kajiura2007}. \end{remark}